Far from the bustling seasonal activity in Vulturu…

 ‘Stop sulking and come over here and look at this one, Missy!
 What do you think?’

 ‘Why don’t we just conjure one up?’
 Missy says grumpily.

 ‘She’s eight years old!
 You should know that she can’t sleep in a magic bed.’

 ‘Hmpff… Can’t eat magic food.
 Can’t sleep in a magic bed… What purpose is there to have a witch child if you have to treat her like a standard human model!?!
 Huh?
 Tell me?’

 ‘Err… You seem to have forgotten she doesn’t have any powers before she’s fifteen.’

 ‘Really?
 Usually that’s what happens.
 But that’s not what you’ve told me!
 She’s riding a broom, using psychokinesis to levitate leaves and the Goddess knows what else, and has successfully used a wand-’ Missy takes a deep breath, ‘-that’s not hers by the way- and that’s pretty damn scary if you ask me!’

 ‘What is scary, ladies?
 The beds?
 The price?
 Me?’
-An extremely pale salesclerk has sneaked up on them but Granny is sure he didn’t hear what they were talking about.
+An extremely pale salesclerk has sneaked up on them but Granny is sure he had not heard what they were just talking about.

 Must be careful.
 These pale people are moving like ghosts… Granny musters a smile at the sickly looking salesperson.
 He makes her think of a young cherub, what with his large blonde curls.
 A very sick cherub.
 ‘Oh.
 I would say the weather is quite frightful in these parts of the world.’

 ‘Yes, this bed-’

 Granny looks astonished at her sister.
 ‘But?’

 The salesclerk looks at them.
 ‘Shall we try to find an agreement here?’

 ‘Just a moment.’
 Granny lowers her voice, speaking to Missy, ‘There’s only one bed and I want it.
 Why don’t you wait for me downstairs?’

 Missy glares at her.
 ‘OK.
 But don’t come complaining afterwards.’

 ‘Why should I?’
 Smiling, Granny turns back to the salesclerk.
 ‘I am buying.
 And I’m interested in the whole set – the chest of drawers over there and the bed.’

 ‘Are you out of your mind?
 15,094 leu!
 For a bed!’
 She listens to the sales clerk.